 Pulmonary hypertension, also known as idiopathic pulmonary artery hypertension (IPAH), is a progressive disease that affects the precapillary pulmonary vasculature.
 The exact underlying risk factors for IPAH are still unknown.
-The pulmonary artery pressure is persistently more than 25 mm Hg at rest and more than 30 mm Hg during exercise.
+The pulmonary artery pressure is persistently more than 25 mmHg at rest and more than 30 mmHg during exercise.
 IPAH is a rare but fatal disease with a high mortality rate.
 If left untreated, it may result in increasing back pressures and ultimately right heart failure and death.

 Although the cause of idiopathic pulmonary hypertension is unknown, some cases are known to be familial secondary to a gene defect with autosomal dominant inheritance.
-A mutation in the gene that makes these blood vessels more susceptible to vasoconstrictors may be one cause for the condition.
+A mutation in the gene that makes these blood vessels more susceptible to vasoconstrictors may cause the condition.
 Environmental factors also play a role.
 Acute hypoxia can cause vasodilation of the systemic arteries and vasoconstriction of pulmonary arteries.

 IPAH results in narrowing of the blood vessels going to or within the lungs, restricting the pulmonary circulation and making it difficult for the heart to pump blood.
 Pulmonary artery resistance is increased due to vasoconstriction, vascular remodeling, and thrombosis.
 As the disease progresses, the constant increase in pressure and remodeling of pulmonary vasculature promotes further pulmonary hypertension.
 To maintain cardiac output, the right ventricular systolic pressure is elevated to overcome the increased pulmonary vascular resistance.

 The compensation of the heart to balance the effects of IPAH can be explained with Ohm’s law.
-There is a relationship between the resistance (R), pressure (V) and flow through a vessel (I), in this case, pulmonary vasculature.
+There is a relationship between the resistance (R), pressure (V), and flow through a vessel (I), in this case, pulmonary vasculature.

 According to Ohm's law, the pressure increases, and the flow decreases when there is increased resistance.
 Decrease flow results in the backup of blood into the right ventricle and less blood flowing forward through the pulmonary vasculature.
 Progression of the condition can lead to right heart failure and decreased cardiac output.

-Pulmonary arterial hypertension irrespective of the cause has the same histopathology.
+Pulmonary arterial hypertension, irrespective of the cause, has the same histopathology.
 Vasculopathy with features of hypertrophy of the media, intimal hyperplasia and fibrosis, recanalized thrombi, plexiform, and thrombotic lesions are seen.

 Exertional dyspnea is the most common symptom.
 Nonspecific presentation leads to a delay in diagnosis.
-As the disease advances, other symptoms such as fatigue, near syncope, syncope, palpitations, chest pain or angina (due to right ventricle ischemia) and peripheral edema occur.
-More severe symptoms are due to failing right heart.
+As the disease advances, other symptoms such as fatigue, near syncope, syncope, palpitations, chest pain or angina (due to right ventricle ischemia), and peripheral edema occur.
+More severe symptoms are due to a failing right heart.

 The physical exam includes findings related to back pressure due to pulmonary vasculature resistance.
 There is jugular venous distention, increased second heart sound due to the pulmonic component.
-There may be right-sided fourth heart sound and tricuspid regurgitation murmur.
+There may be a right-sided fourth heart sound and tricuspid regurgitation murmur.

-Physicians can suspect PAH based on the clinical grounds.
+Physicians can suspect PAH based on clinical grounds.
 However, it is difficult to diagnose primary pulmonary hypertension based on history and exam alone because of the nonspecific presentation, and the signs and symptoms overlap with many heart and lung diseases.
 It is, therefore, important to exclude other possible causes of pulmonary hypertension.

 Chest x-ray shows large central pulmonary arteries, right ventricular hypertrophy, clear lung fields.
-On ECG there may be right ventricular hypertrophy with right atrial enlargement, right axis deviation, increased the amplitude of P wave due to right atrial enlargement (lead II).
+On ECG, there may be right ventricular hypertrophy with right atrial enlargement, right axis deviation, increased the amplitude of P wave due to right atrial enlargement (lead II).
 Echocardiography is the most sensitive test which helps assess the right ventricular size and pressure-volume overload.
 It also gives an estimate of pulmonary artery pressure.
 There is right atrial and ventricular enlargement, tricuspid regurgitation.

-Cardiac catheterization of the right heart to measure accurate pressures (at end expiration) is the gold standard test.
-It measures pulmonary artery pressure, left ventricular filling pressure and cardiac output.
-IPAH patients have high mean pulmonary artery pressures (greater than 25 mm Hg at rest and greater than 30 mm Hg with exercise) with normal pulmonary capillary wedge pressure (18 and below).
+Cardiac catheterization of the right heart to measure accurate pressures (at end-expiration) is the gold standard test.
+It measures pulmonary artery pressure, left ventricular filling pressure, and cardiac output.
+IPAH patients have high mean pulmonary artery pressures (greater than 25 mmHg at rest and greater than 30 mmHg with exercise) with normal pulmonary capillary wedge pressure (18 and below).
 Pericardial effusion confers poor prognosis.

 The patients with pulmonary artery hypertension on cardiac catheterization should undergo vasoreactivity testing with short-acting pulmonary vasodilatory medications at the same time as cardiac catheterization.
-A decrease in the mean pulmonary artery pressure by at least 10 mmHg to reach an absolute value of 40 mm Hg or less without a decrease in cardiac output.
+A decrease in the mean pulmonary artery pressure by at least 10 mmHg to reach an absolute value of 40 mmHg or less without a decrease in cardiac output.
 This is important as the patients who respond to these drugs can be treated with calcium channel blockers and have a more favorable prognosis.

 No definite drug can cure the disease.
 The management is based on NYHA Classification (i.e., patient symptoms and functional status) with the goal of positive impact on the quality of life by improving symptoms and functional status.
 Calcium channel blockers and the vasoactive substance are mainly used for IPAH.
-Many new agents have been introduced, and their effectivity can be measured by “6-minute walk test."
+Many new agents have been introduced, and their effectiveness can be measured by a “6-minute walk test."

-Oral, high-dose calcium channel blockers (diltiazem, nifedipine) are the first-line treatment but used only in those with vasoreactivity testing positive for acute vasodilator response with short-acting pulmonary vasodilators such as adenosine, nitric oxide or epoprostenol.
-The criteria for testing positive is fall in pulmonary artery pressure to more than 10 mm Hg with an increase or no change in cardiac output.
-Although first line but useful only in 5% patients with IPAH and should not be used in non-responders to vasoreactivity test due to the risk of harm rather than any improvement.
+Oral, high-dose calcium channel blockers (diltiazem, nifedipine) are the first-line treatment but used only in those with vasoreactivity testing positive for acute vasodilator response with short-acting pulmonary vasodilators such as adenosine, nitric oxide, or epoprostenol.
+The criteria for testing positive is a fall in pulmonary artery pressure to more than 10 mmHg with an increase or no change in cardiac output.
+Although first-line useful only in 5% of patients with IPAH and should not be used in non-responders to vasoreactivity test due to the risk of harm rather than any improvement.